leowilkin/svg-extractor/README.md

-# svg-extractor
+# SVG Extractor
-Extracts the path from SVG files quickly &amp; copies to clipboard automatically
+Extracts the path from SVG files quickly &amp; copies to clipboard automatically.
+Simple as that.